 Since returning to Proskauer in 2014, Michael has taken on a wide variety of commercial cases and separate suits against New York City and the States of Florida and New Jersey.
 He also helps to oversee the Firm’s pro bono practice and its diversity programs.

 Long active in the public sector, Michael presently serves as a member of the Boards of Citizen’s Union and Sanctuary for Families, and the Advisory Board of Legal Outreach, which works with and supports minority high school students who aspire to become lawyers.
+He has recently been appointed by the New York State Chief Judge to chair the New York State Commission on Legislative, Judicial and Executive Compensation.
 He previously served as president of the 22,000-member New York City Bar Association, chair of both the Fund for Modern Courts and the Columbia Law School Board of Visitors and head of two court system task forces.